-As the Education Content Manager for Learning Bird, one of my main responsibilities is to conduct needs assessments with our school and community partners.
-In discussing the academic and cultural needs of the community, these conversations help us to collaboratively outline the resources that we will create with the community.
-A resource could be a video, an audio file, a handout activity or project idea, or an informational slideshow.
-During these conversations, we also ask communities to provide materials that we could incorporate into their resources, such as photos, videos, educational resources, audio clips, and whatever else could be used to support learning through our personalized approach to creating content.
+As the Education Content Manager for Learning Bird, one of my main responsibilities is conducting needs assessments with our school and community partners.
+Discussing the academic and cultural needs of the community helps us to collaboratively outline the resources that we will create with the community.
+A resource could be a video, audio file, handout activity or project, or informational slideshow.
+During these conversations, communities provide materials that we can incorporate into their resources, such as photos, videos, educational resources, audio clips, and whatever else could support learning through our personalized approach to creating content.

-One of the best parts of the needs assessment conversations is getting to know the community through the perspective of the people with whom we are working.
-They share insights into their teaching practices, their students, and which content items should be created to best support their teachers, students, school, and community.
-Sometimes these are cultural resources meant to preserve language and traditions, while other times they are academic resources designed to encourage student success in subject areas like English language arts, math or science.
-This has demonstrated that just as each community is different, so are their content needs.
-These differences have influenced the way that I approach collaborative content creation and they have led me to visit three communities over the last few months – Treaty 4 in Saskatchewan, Gitsegukla in British Columbia, and Lac La Croix in Ontario – to conduct onsite needs assessments.
-Each visit was radically different – from the landscapes to the meeting places, and the conversations – but they all resulted in the same outcome, an outline of the resource kits that would be created for this project.
+One of the best parts of the needs assessment conversation is getting to know the community through the people we are working with.
+They share insights into their teaching practices, learners, and the content items that best support their educators, learners, school, and community.
+Sometimes these are cultural resources meant to preserve language and traditions.
+Other times, they are academic resources designed to encourage student success in English language arts, math or science.
+This demonstrates that just as each community is different, so is its content needs.
+These differences influence how I approach collaborative content creation.
+They have led me to visit three communities over the last few months – Treaty 4 in Saskatchewan, Gitsegukla in British Columbia, and Lac La Croix in Ontario – to conduct onsite needs assessments.
+Each visit was radically different – from the landscapes to the meeting places and conversations – but they all resulted in the same outcome: an outline of the resource kits we would create for this project.
 Read on to learn more about each trip.

 Treaty 4 Education Alliance